 Our mission is…

 We are dedicated to providing quality nutrition services to enable seniors to remain healthy and independent in their own homes.
+This mission is accomplished through our 3 programs listed below.

 A little history…